AbstractPlay/renderer/README.md

 [A playground/demo area is now available.](https://abstractplay.com/renderer/)

+## Usage

+In the browser, simply load `APRender.js` via a `<script>` tag.
+From within Node, simply import the variables and functions you need.
+Both methods give you access to the same API.
+For a concrete example, [see the playground](https://abstractplay.com/renderer/).
+The API and schema are documented in the `/docs` folder.

 ## Contributing

 If you want to create a new set of graphics, then I'm afraid you have to get your hands a little dirty.
 You will need to learn [TypeScript](https://www.typescriptlang.org/) and [SVG.js](https://svgjs.com/).
 For now, see the `src/sheets/default.ts` file for how this works.
 Once complete, submit a pull request and I'll consider it.